Thapathali-Alumni/alumni-directory-api/README.md

 ```

 # Logging in Swagger
 * First execute the login route with username and password!
-Default username, password is admin, admin
+Default username, password is admin, admin.
 * From the response body of login, copy the token field.
 * In documentation page, click on 'Authorize' and paste the copied token into Bearer 'field' and click login.
 * All routes will be accessible now!